 Cyber Essentials (CE) provides a set of simple technical and procedural controls that if applied correctly can significantly reduce organisations’ exposure to potential cyber risks.
 Essentially, it provides a framework for the baseline security measures required to secure a business.
 If you had a ‘bricks n mortar’ shop on the high street, consider these measures as the basic security you would put in place, such as locks on the front door, an alarm system and locking the cash register.

-These measures aim to make it harder for a threat actor to gain access to a network.
+These measures aim to make it harder for a cyber criminal to gain access to a network.
 The framework covers five key areas:

 - Boundary firewalls and internet gateways – rulesets and protocols, documented change control and password management.